marmelab/atomic-crm/README.md

 npx supabase db diff | npx supabase migration new <migration_name>
 ```

-### Password Reset When Forgotten
+### Password Reset When Forgotten or Password change
-If users forgot their password, they can request for a reset.
+If users forgot their password or want to update it, they can request for a reset.
 Atomic CRM handle it for you.
 All the magic is done by the custom route `/forgot-password` and `/set-password` that you can find in the `CRM` component.

 If you want to update default configuration:

-### Local development
+#### Local development

 1. Go to your `config.toml` file
 2. In `[auth]` section set `site_url` to  your application URL